h-ikio/tic-tac-toe/readme.md

 The first is treated as x-coordinate and the second is treated as y-coordinate.

-Origin(x-coordinate is 0 and y-coordinate is 0) is upper left.
+The origin(x-coordinate is 0 and y-coordinate is 0) is upper left.